 Located in Manhattan, this university has an accounting bachelor's degree program with courses in auditing, taxation and accounting research.
 Students pursuing the bachelor's degree are encouraged to complete an additional year of study in order to earn the Master of Accountancy degree, which would prepare them to pursue the CPA designation.
 The master's program is also available to all students who hold a bachelor's degree.
 However, non-accounting students may need to take prerequisites in business, economics and statistics.
 Graduate students can complete the program in a year and get to specialize in financial accounting/auditing, management accounting/controllership, taxation or enterprise information systems.

 Pittsburg State University

 Pittsburg State University offers a minor in accounting or internal auditing, a bachelor's in accounting and an MBA with a specialization in accounting.
 The minor requires 21 credits of coursework and includes courses in financial accounting, managerial accounting and accounting systems.
 The bachelor's program in accounting has courses in accounting law, advanced financial accounting and information systems auditing/controls.
 The MBA program has a specialization in accounting, and students may take courses like accounting law and managerial accounting.
-Students who begin planning early on during their undergraduate studies may be able to complete the bachelor's and MBA programs in only five years.
+Students are be able to complete the bachelor's and MBA programs in only five years.